boveus/hyrax-wiki/Sufia-Development-Guide.md

 * [Generate test app](#generate-test-app) - Ensure you've generated the Sufia test application in `<sufia directory>/.internal_test_app`

 ## Run the wrappers
 *Note: DO NOT USE FOR PRODUCTION*.
-You'll need separate terminal windows/tabs for each wrapper.
+Note: You'll need separate terminal windows/tabs for each wrapper.

 ### Wrapper Method 1